SoliDry/api-generator/README.md

 However, HMAC SHA-256 is the most popular these days.

 ### Turn off JSON API support
-If you are willing to disable json api specification mappings into Laravel application (for instance - You need to generate MVC-structure into laravel-module and make Your own json schema, or any other output format), just set ```$jsonApi``` property in DefaultController to false:
+If you are willing to disable json api specification mappings into Laravel application (for instance - you need to generate MVC-structure into laravel-module and make your own json schema, or any other output format), just set ```$jsonApi``` property in DefaultController to false:
 ```php
 <?php
 namespace Modules\V1\Http\Controllers;